fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 Before you can start this exercise, you need to:

-1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
-You can download the latest version of the .NET SDK from the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
+1. Ensure that you have the latest short term support (STS) version of the .NET SDK installed on your computer.
+You can download the latest versions of the .NET SDK using the following URL: [Download .NET](https://dotnet.microsoft.com/download)
 1. Ensure that you have Visual Studio Code installed on your computer.
-You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+You can download Visual Studio Code using the following URL: [Download Visual Studio Code](https://code.visualstudio.com/download)
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

-For additional help configuring the Visual Studio Code environment, see [https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/](https://learn.microsoft.com/en-us/training/modules/install-configure-visual-studio-code/)
+For additional help configuring the Visual Studio Code environment, see [Install and configure Visual Studio Code for C# development](https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/)

 ## Exercise scenario